Emo pop: Mainstream popularity (2000s)

 AllMusic credits the birth of the mainstream success of emo pop to the 2001 release by Jimmy Eat World, Bleed American, and the success of the album's second single "The Middle."
 Weezer's second self-titled album received major commercial success in 2001 reaching number 4 on the US Billboard 200 chart.
 The same year, post-hardcore band Thursday released their sophomore album Full Collapse and reached 178 on the Billboard 200 charts.
 The album featured screaming and overall aggression, separating them from other emo pop bands.
 The All-American Rejects received mainstream success with their 2002 self-titled debut album.
 The album sold over a million copies in the US alone.
 It contained their hit song "Swing, Swing".
 Dashboard Confessional became a major act in the emo pop scene with their debut album The Swiss Army Romance (2000).
 The band would later receive commercial success with their albums A Mark, a Mission, a Brand, a Scar (2003) and Dusk and Summer (2006).
 Both albums were released under Vagrant Records which also released music by emo pop bands Saves The Day, the Get Up Kids, the Anniversary, Hey Mercedes, Hot Rod Circuit and Alkaline Trio.
-In 2004, Avril Lavigne released her second album Under My Skin, which is considered one of the works that anticipated the emotional intensity and theatrical aesthetics of the emo pop in the mainstream.
+In 2004, Avril Lavigne released her second album Under My Skin, which is considered one of the works that anticipated the emotional intensity and theatrical aesthetics of emo pop in the mainstream.

 As the genre coalesced, the record label Fueled by Ramen became a center of the movement, releasing platinum selling albums from bands like Fall Out Boy, Panic! at the Disco and Paramore.
 Two main regional scenes developed in Florida, pioneered by label Fueled by Ramen, and in the Midwest, promoted by Pete Wentz of the Illinois band Fall Out Boy, which rose to the front of the style in the mid-2000s after the single "Sugar, We're Goin Down" received heavy airplay, climbing to number eight on the U.S. Billboard Hot 100.
 Plain White T's was another Illinois emo pop band that received major mainstream success.
 Their album Every Second Counts (2006) reached number 10 on the Billboard 200 and featured their number one single "Hey There Delilah".
 New Jersey band My Chemical Romance was the most prominent emo pop act during the 2000s.
 MCR's albums Three Cheers for Sweet Revenge (2004) and The Black Parade (2006) both sold more than 3 million copies in the US alone.
 The latter of the albums debuted at number 2 on the Billboard 200.
 The album's lead single "Welcome to the Black Parade" topped the US Alternative Songs chart and reached number 9 on the Billboard hot 100.
 Taking Back Sunday's third album Louder Now (2006) debuted at number 2 on the Billboard 200.
 Hawthorne Heights's sophomore album If Only You Were Lonely (2006) reached number 3 on the Billboard 200, achieving mainstream success outside of the hardcore punk scene unlike some of their contemporaries.

 We the Kings released their debut self-titled studio album, which had an emo pop sound.
-The album’s lead "Check Yes Juliet" went certified Platinum in the United States.
+The album’s lead single "Check Yes Juliet" was certified triple platinum in the United States.
 The emo pop band Metro Station fused emo aesthetics with pop music and electronic music on their 2007 self-titled album.
 The band's single "Shake It" reached number 10 on the Billboard Hot 100 charts.
 Also in 2008, You Me at Six released their debut album Take Off Your Colours, which had been described by AllMusic's Jon O'Brien as "follow[ing] the "emo-pop for dummies"' handbook word-for-word."
 The album would later be certified gold in the UK.
 In 2009 All Time Low released their third studio album Nothing Personal which debuted at number 4 on the Billboard 200.
 AllMusic states that the album "helped make All Time Low one of the top emo-pop acts in the business".